misko/mlipview/frontend_design.md

 - `stopSimulation()` sends STOP, updates UI state, clears bond latches, and reinstates idle compute listeners.

 ### Timeline controller
-- `createFrameBuffer()` powers the timeline history (bonded to a 500 frame capacity by default).
+- `createFrameBuffer()` powers the timeline history (bounded to a 500 frame capacity by default) and now assigns stable string IDs to each frame for JSON control-message authoring.
 - `installTimeline()` builds the UI dock (`timeline.js`), exposes `viewerApi.timeline`, and wires button/slider callbacks to `handleTimelineOffsetRequest`, `handleTimelinePlayRequest`, and `handleTimelineLiveRequest`.
 - Timeline mode introduces a modal state (`Mode.Timeline`) that disables molecule editing while keeping camera controls active.
-The overlay and manipulation facade enforce the read-only policy until `resumeLiveFromTimeline()` runs, which now emits debug traces and cooperates with tests that cap live resume bursts.
+The overlay and manipulation facade enforce the read-only policy until `resumeLiveFromTimeline()` runs, which emits debug traces and cooperates with tests that cap live resume bursts.
 - Pointer-driven scrubbing maps screen coordinates to stored offsets, ensuring one click selects the intended frame; tests cover the mapping via `ws-timeline-slider-select.spec.js`.
+- Control messages (from JSON snapshots or the example library) drive the playback controller, callout layer, and opacity masks while their frame ranges are active.

 ## Interaction gating & latching
 - Dragging atoms adds their indices to `draggingAtoms`; on release the viewer sends a full `positions` update and records the indices in `modifiedByVersion`.